-Follow these steps before using the device for the first time.
+To start using the device for the first time:

-- 1. Install a micro secure digital (SD) card (optional).
+1. Install a micro secure digital (SD) card (optional).

-- 2. Install a nano SIM card (optional).

-- 3. Install the battery.
+- 2. Install the battery.

-- 4. Install hand strap (optional).

-- 5. Charge the device.
+- 3. Charge the device.

-- 6. Power on the device.
+- 4. Power on the device.

-Installing or Replacing a microSD Card
+Installing a microSD Card

 The microSD card slot provides secondary non-volatile storage.
-The slot is located within the battery compartment and is found after removing the battery.
+The slot is located under the battery pack.
 Refer to the documentation provided with the card for more information, and follow the manufacturer's recommendations for use.